- The results of the second exam are available at the "Hochschuldiensteportal".

 - The results of the presentation part are available at the "Hochschuldiensteportal".

-Topics may be subject to change due to students’ special interest.
-This course is suitable for Master students only and held in English.
+This course is suitable for Master students only (7 LP) and will be held in English.

 Dates and Rooms

-All course materials will be available for download at Moodle a few days before the respective meeting.
+All course materials will be available for download at Moodle a few days before the respective lesson.
 The password for accessing the course at Moodle will be announced in the first lecture.